jacobbacker93/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid getting overwhelmed.

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help collaborate with team members and track the progress of projects.

+# 2024-02-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code that solves the problem at hand efficiently.
+Remember that over-engineering can lead to unnecessary complexity, while simplicity allows for better collaboration, easier debugging, and more flexibility in future development."

+In practice, this means:
+1. Write modular code with clear separation of concerns.
+2. Use descriptive variable names and follow established naming conventions.
+3. Avoid premature optimization; instead, prioritize clarity and correctness first.
+4. Comment your code thoughtfully but aim to make the code itself self-explanatory.
+5. Continuously refactor to improve code quality and remove redundant or unused code.
+6. Test thoroughly to ensure your simple solutions are also robust and reliable."